 - The Charismatic Renewal in the mainline Protestant, Roman Catholic and Orthodox churches since the 1960s.

 - The emergence since the 1980s of the "Third Wave" (e.g., Vineyard) independent networks and indigenous (to the global South) churches and movements that embrace the full scope of the Holy Spirit's presence and activity in the contemporary world even if they may not go by either the "Pentecostal" or "Charismatic" label.

 Some demographers suggest that almost 700 million Renewalists exist around the world.

 This global phenomenon has led scholars and researchers to observe what they call the ongoing "Pentecostalization" or "Charismatization" of the global church.
 Even for churches that do not use any of these labels, their worship, spirituality, and openness to the work of the Holy Spirit reflect the influence of the Renewal Movement.

 Our Center for Renewal Studies, for instance, is a leading scholarly venue worldwide that promotes research on the global Renewal Movement.
-Secular researchers from across the academic disciplines are also beginning to inquire about the global Renewal Movement, and the Center for Renewal Studies, along with the School of Divinity's Center for Global Missions and Youth and Urban Renewal Center, is poised to lead the scholarly conversation in these areas.
+Secular researchers from across the academic disciplines are also beginning to inquire about the global Renewal Movement, and the Center for Renewal Studies is poised to lead the scholarly conversation in these areas.

 Those desiring a fully accredited course of theological study that combines the life of the mind with life in the Spirit will find their needs met by Regent University's School of Divinity.
 Our course of study is designed to challenge minds, transform hearts, and empower hands for engaging, serving, and transforming, for the glory of God.